jjaroslaw/Calculator/README.md

 Licence
 ------------------------------------------------------------------------------------------------------------------------
-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.